ammarnasr/academic-portfolio/content/_index.md

 # Used Sentinel-2 satellite imagery to estimate yield of seven cash crops in different states of Sudan.
 Total area covered was calculated through image classification, verified and crossed checked through primary data (surveys).
 The Final report was used by some of the major companies and The Food and Agriculture Organization of the United Nations in Sudan FAO.
 # Created a tool to estimate a field’s expected production and fertilizer through satellite imagery and on-site data.

+# University College Dublin, Dublin, Ireland

+# Research Assistant, March 2022–August 2022

+# Worked with DR Mohamed Saadeldin -Assistant Professor in School of Computer Science, UCD- on a project about multi-label image classification.
+# Evaluated and compared performance of neural networks with conventional output layer against neural networks utilizing the Kasami Orthogonal Classification Layer (KOCL) in the task of multi-label image classification
+# Our work extended neural networks trained on single class data to provide classification output for multi-label data without further training.
+The results were presented in the NLDL2022 conference
 # KooshLyncs For Software Solutions, Sudan, Khartoum

 # Backend Developer, July 2021–DDec 2021